CaptOrb/captorb.github.io/_posts/2025-04-20-chinguvoyage.md

 - Avoid over-complicatating the organisational side of the project (e.g. for this small project, Trello might of been simpler than Jira)

-## Future Enhancements.
+## Future Enhancements
-- Allow users to save personas
+- Allow users to save personas and load them subsequently

 - Add rate limits to the app

 - Add unit and integration testing

 - Minimise the "cold-starts" on Render

 ## Conclusion
+Working on this project with the team was an excellent opportunity to gain experience in a simulated software development environment.
+We aimed to mimic a real-world software project by following Scrum principles and maintaining a solid GitHub workflow.
+Although we faced challenges along the way, we were able to deliver our MVP, deploying the completed app to the web.